-That takes quite some time to answer, and we're happy to discuss that in your interview.
-In short, Meisner has nothing to do with sense memory or other aspects of "the Method" although it too is based on Stanislavski's theories about acting.
-It has to do with taking on the imaginary circumstances in such a way that you are not pretending to be a character or trying to imitate natural life but actually living under the imaginary circumstances of the script in a truthful and emotionally honest way.
-It emphasizes instinct over intellect, and, while you will learn to work within a director's concept, you won't spend as much time talking about the acting as actually doing it.
+That takes quite some time to answer, and Wendy will be happy to discuss this subject in your interview.
+While Meisner does base the training on some of Stanislavski's theories about acting, his technique is not grounded in sense memory or other aspects of "the Method.”
+Meisner is concerned with taking on the imaginary circumstances in such a way that you are not pretending to be a character or trying to imitate natural life, but rather you are actually living under the imaginary circumstances of the script in a truthful and emotionally honest way.
+It emphasizes instinct over intellect, and while you will learn to work within a director's concept, you won't spend as much time talking about the acting as actually doing it.

 We refer you to Sanford Meisner's book On Acting or the history of The Group Theater as related by Harold Clurman in his book The Fervent Years as the best sources to learn more about the work.

 First Year Curriculum